-Best Places to Visit in Lake Garda – The Most Beautiful Places and Best Things to Do
+Best Places to Visit in Lake Garda – The Most Beautiful Places to Visit and See

 As a German, I had heard of Lake Garda many, many times.
 Located “close“ to the German border, it is a popular place to visit in Italy, and given its popularity as a travel destination, I decided to take my parents on a trip – so we can all see what the fuss is about.